neoforged/Documentation/docs/resources/server/advancements.md

 ### `SimpleCriterionTrigger`

-The `SimpleCriterionTrigger<T>` implementation has two purposes: specifying a [codec] to serialize the trigger instance `T`, and supplying a method to check trigger instances and run attached listeners on success.
+The `SimpleCriterionTrigger<T>` implementation has two purposes: supplying a method to check trigger instances and run attached listeners on success, and specifying a [codec] to serialize the trigger instance (`T`).

-Let's begin with the latter because it is easier.
-We want to add a method that takes the inputs we need and calls `SimpleCriterionTrigger#trigger` to properly handle checking all listeners.
+First, we want to add a method that takes the inputs we need and calls `SimpleCriterionTrigger#trigger` to properly handle checking all listeners.
 Most trigger instances also name this method `#trigger`.
 Reusing our example trigger instance from above, our trigger would look something like this:

 ```java
 public class ExampleCriterionTrigger extends SimpleCriterionTrigger<ExampleTriggerInstance> {